Klubenn/reword_examples_addition/README.md

 4. Run `4_update_db.py` to update the values in the database.

 ## Additional Notes
-Note that the name of the category, database, and other variable parameters should be reviewed and changed if needed in the code.
+Specify the needed parameters in the `config.yaml` file.
+Note that some other values like column name for translation or maybe something else should be changed directly in the code depending on the languages you select.
+Existing settings are proved to work with Russian-German Reword app and haven't been tested with others.
 The script is not interactive and is practically a one-time use tool, so I don't feel like investing much time in it as soon as it has fulfilled all my needs.
 However, if you have questions or suggestions, feel free to create a new issue.